 Read More ›

 Psychedelics used to have a bad rap, but more recently, they are proving to be very valuable in psychotherapy.
 They are, however, not new to Philosophers: Plato, Nietzsche, Sartre, and now modern philosophers have experimented with them to expand their consciousness.
-We had many questions during the dinner, prominent among them was: Can psychedelics reveal our life purpose?
+We had many questions during the dinner, prominent among them was: Can psychedelics reveal our life's purpose?

 The Invited Philosopher Marina Petralunga Restaurant Menu Marina’s dish: Cacio e Pepe Paty’s dish: Lady Devil Pizza Drinks: House Rosé Wine The Philosophy Dr. Peter Sjöstedt-Hughes from the University of Exeter, as described in his website, is an Anglo-Scandinavian philosopher of mind who specializes in the thought of Whitehead, Nietzsche, and Spinoza, and in fields pertaining to panpsychism and altered states of mind.
 He likes to be called the psychedelic Nietzsche.
 In his TED Talk he discusses understanding consciousness through psychedelics.
 The Summary Peter Sjöstedt-Hughes argues that although psychedelics are studied as